 “I believe New Zealand will become increasingly popular, with the world recognising its innate ability to produce exceptional wines, from various regions, in a variety of styles – all with personality and poise,” says Melanie.
 “New Zealand wine has developed and retained a premium share of the market and I have high hopes that it will keep this position by showcasing the very best and intriguing wines on offer today.”

-In celebration of Waitangi (New Zealand) Day on 6 February, we journey from the South to North Island to pick four of our favourite Kiwi producers:
+In celebration of Waitangi (New Zealand) Day on 6 February, we pick our favourite Kiwi producers:

 Craggy Range | Martinborough and Hawkes Bay

 Terry Peabody and Steve Smith MW are passionate about terroir.
 So when they founded Craggy Range in 1997, they sought out some of the best, unplanted sites in New Zealand to pursue their single-vineyard philosophy.
 Their quest brought them to lesser-known regions Martinborough and Hawkes Bay’s Gimblett Gravels, where winemaker Matt Stafford crafts their brilliant Bordeaux blends, Syrah, Sauvignon Blanc and Pinot Noir.